-Here, $\varepsilon$ and $\mathcal{E}$ are positive constants.
-The scalar curvature $R$ for the Reissner–Nordstr\"om manifold is given by: where $q$ is the electric charge and $r$ is the radius of the black hole of ADM mass $m$.
+The scalar curvature $R$ for the Reissner–Nordstr\"om manifold is given by: where $q$ is the electric charge and $r$ is the radial coordinate of the black hole of ADM mass $m$.
 Moreover, the Reissner–Nordstr\"om manifold is well defined for $r>(m+\sqrt{m^{2}-q^{2}})^{1/(n-2)}$.
 So, we can see that the scalar curvature of the Reissner-Nordstr\"om solution is decreasing as long $r$ increases, and goes to zero at infinity.
 Moreover, is reasonable to expect that the scalar curvature will be bounded from above.
 A straightforward computation shows us that the scalar curvature for the Reissner-Nordstr\"om space is {\it subharmonic} (see \cite[Remark 5]{sophia}), i.e.,

 The idea of the proof is simply to mix IMCF with the flow generated by the normal exponential map for a conformal metric.

 Without further ado, we state our main result.